Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-The-Paper-Currency.md

 This clause grantees that the person with the note can approach any RBI branch to prove the value of note.
 Though the fact is ignored by everyone of us but this clause is the main reason behind the value of a piece of paper.
 Earlier the physical asset used was GOLD..yes RBI had permission to print currency notes against the Gold reserves, and you could legally approach the RBI governor to get the underlying gold in exchange of your owned currency note.
-But now we have shifted to Minimum Foreign reserve system Here instead of Gold the INR is backed by securities (investments) in foreign reserves.
+But now we have shifted to Minimum Foreign reserve system Here instead of Gold the INR is backed by securities (investments) in foreign reserves.<br/>

- **Bank Money and Digital Transactions**
+ **Bank Money and Digital Transactions**<br/>

 Cheque ::  it is a legally binding non fiat type of medium of exchange of money.
-There can be three types of non fiat money.
+There can be three types of non fiat money.<br/>
 1. Simple bank cheque: 3Parties : We all are familiar with this type
-2. A Bill of Exchange:: it is a legal agreement stating that is there are three persons say Bholla, Laddu and Babla, say Bholla Singh has to give Laddu a sum of 10K but he does not have money and Laddu needs money immediately, so Bholla goes to Babla and says that is babla can pay laddu on a bill of exchange means babla will clear the amount of laddu for bholla singh but will receive money after sometime when bholla arranges, This bill of exchange is written on a legal paper with Revenue stamps.
+2. A Bill of Exchange:: it is a legal agreement stating that is there are three persons say Bholla, Laddu and Babla, say Bholla Singh has to give Laddu a sum of 10K but he does not have money and Laddu needs money immediately, so Bholla goes to Babla and says that is Babla can pay laddu on a bill of exchange means babla will clear the amount of laddu for bholla singh but will receive money after sometime when bholla arranges, This bill of exchange is written on a legal paper with Revenue stamps.
 <img style="float:right;" src="https://i.postimg.cc/26Nn0y3C/Format-Bills-of-Exchange.png" width="600" height="200">

 3. Promissory note:: It is a signed document containing a written promise to pay a stated sum to a specified person or the bearer at a specified date or on demand

 **Types of Cheques**